How? Why? Where auctions Contacts

 Go to our Where? page to search for homes, then make a list of homes you’d like to investigate further.
 E-mail the list (with MLS numbers) to us at info@SixHomes.com, and we’ll provide you with a full client MLS printout for each of the homes.
 (Please limit your request to no more than 15 homes at one time.)

 Drive by the homes, but don’t contact owners or agents.
-Come up with a list of six finalists.
+Come up with a list of properties you'd like to see, or visit them if they're holding open houses.

-We’ll give you a private showing of the six homes and provide you with comparative market analyses, assessor’s records, and parcel or plat maps.
-We'll also give you a signed pledge that we will limit our share of the cooperating broker commission to 1% of the sales price of the home, and credit the balance of it back to you at close of escrow.
+We’ll give you a private showing if you're not able to visit during an open house, and provide you with comparative market analyses, and other useful information.
+We'll also give you a signed pledge that we will limit our share of the cooperating broker commission to 1.25% of the sales price of the home (plus a surcharge if you view more than ten homes or make more than six offers), and credit the balance of it back to you at close of escrow, assuming the sales price is $480,000 or more.

 6. Make your offer.